j4ym0/pia-qbittorrent-docker/README.md

     - A Private Internet Access **username** and **password** - [Sign up referral link](http://www.privateinternetaccess.com/pages/buy-a-vpn/1218buyavpn?invite=U2FsdGVkX1-Ki-3bKiIknvTQB1F-2Tz79e8QkNeh5Zc%2CbPOXkZjc102Clh5ih5-Pa_TYyTU)
     - External firewall requirements, if you have one
-        - Allow outbound TCP 853 to 1.1.1.1 to allow Unbound to resolve the PIA domain name at start.
+        - Allow outbound TCP 853 to 1.1.1.1 to allow the resolve the PIA domain names at start.
 You can then block it once the container is started.
         - For VPN connection allow outbound UDP 1198
         - For the built-in web HTTP proxy, allow inbound TCP 8888
     - Docker API 1.25 to support `init`